 As of now, there are no restrictions in terms of if you need to be vaccinated in order to come to Norway.
 Both vaccinated and non-vaccinated can be allowed entry and there is usually no testing or quarantine for incoming travellers.

 We have directions as to how to get to campus from the airports and Oslo city centre to each campus.
 You can also check out the arrival guide for more information and direction.
 Your student assistant will also be available to help guide you.

-These appointments are only for students who arrives for the autumn semester and not for family members or students who need their residence permit renewed.
+These appointments are only for students who arrives for the spring semester and not for family members or students who need their residence permit renewed.
 All incoming students (except for Nordic) have to register with the police when coming to Norway.
 If you cannot come to the group appointment, you have to book your own appointment.
-Please note that this is difficult and there are few appointments available.
+Please note that this is difficult to arrange and there are few appointments available.

 Moving with family